This section discusses how MySQL replicates

 (If you choose to upgrade the master, keep in mind that such a

 TABLE ...
-SELECT statement will fail following the
+SELECT statement fails following the upgrade

-upgrade unless it is rewritten to remove any side effects on
+unless it is rewritten to remove any side effects on other

-other tables.)
-This is not an issue when using row-based
+tables.)
+This is not an issue when using row-based replication,

 TABLE ...
 SELECT.